-• Require that PennDOT assume the operating functions of the Commission and that the Commonwealth assume the financing functions of the Commission, that certain assets of the Commission be transferred to PennDOT and the State Treasurer, and that the Commission and the office of Turnpike Commissioner be abolished.
+• Require that PennDOT assume the operating functions of the Commission and that the Commonwealth assume the financing functions of the Commission, that certain assets of the Commission are transferred to PennDOT and the State Treasurer, and that the Commission and the office of Turnpike Commissioner be abolished.
 The proposed legislation, House Bill 1197, was introduced and referred to the House Transportation Committee on April 16, 2013.
 Since its referral to committee, no additional action or debate has occurred with respect to House Bill 1197.

-Affect future pension contributions by the Commission (and other Commonwealth employers) by switching future public employees (including Commission employees) from a defined benefit plan to a defined contribution plan, or a variation thereof.
-For more details about this proposed legislation, see "CERTAIN OTHER INFORMATION - Retirement Plan" below.
+- Affect future pension contributions by the Commission (and other Commonwealth employers) by switching future public employees (including Commission employees) from a defined benefit plan to a defined contribution plan, or a variation thereof.
+For more details about this proposed legislation, see "CERTAIN OTHER INFORMATION Retirement Plan" below. - Language which would redefine "electronic toll collection" to include additional technology such as all-electronic tolling, video tolling, and any other similar structural or technological enhancements related to tolling, as well as provide for authority to suspend a vehicle registration for failure to pay tolls due to the Commission passed the Senate (vote 45-5) in July, 2013 as part of a larger transportation funding package (Senate Bill 1, PN 1162).
+At this time, no additional action or debate has occurred with respect to Senate Bill 1.